Emotional Intelligence

 The Importance of Emotional Intelligence

-The ability to be emotionally intelligent is crucial for both professional and personal fields for many reasons:
+The ability to be emotionally intelligent is crucial in both personal and professional areas for a variety of reasons:

 Emotional Intelligence in Business

-Emotional intelligence has particular significance in the business world because of its influence on many aspects:
+Emotional intelligence has particular significance in the world of business because of its influence in a myriad of ways:

 Key Takeaways

-• Emotional intelligence is the art of understanding and directing emotions effectively.
+- Emotional intelligence involves understanding and directing emotions effectively.

 Additional Information